ddmitov/perl-executing-browser/README.md

 **Usability:**
 * CGI-like scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
-* jQuery AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard jQuery methods.
+* AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard JavaScript methods.
 * Basic security restrictions are imposed on every locally executed Perl script.
 * Any version of Perl 5 can be selected.
 * PEB can be started from any folder.